Construction Oversight on Complex Residential Projects

 • Cost guarantee: None.
 The GC has no contractual obligation to deliver the project at any specific cost.

 • Cost overrun responsibility: Owner.
-If the project runs over the estimate, the owner pays the additional cost - plus 20% markup on every dollar of overage.
+If the project runs over the estimate, the owner pays the additional cost plus the contractor's markup on every dollar of overage.

 • Budget certainty: Low.
 The cost-plus estimate is a projection, not a commitment.
 On a complex project, actual costs can vary 10-25% from the initial estimate.